Thinkre™ Membranes in Transportation

 Proton exchange membranes (PEMs) are the key components in fuel cell system, PEM does for fuel cell what chip does for cell phone or computor etc.

 Fuel cells use hydrogen to produce electricity without any combustion.
-This electrochemistry process meet the need for cost-effective, sustainable solutions essential across all transportation applications.
+This electrochemistry process meet the need for cost-effective, sustainable solutions which are essential across all transportation applications.

 Thinkre™ membranes are at the heart of a new generation of fuel cells offering a clean energy source to power vehicles ranging from automobiles, public buses, boats, planes, forklifts,and spacecraft due to the following advantages: